isomerpages/ura-mbsc2020/_events/2-celebrate-in-the-city.md

       <font color="orangered"><br>30 November 2019 - 5 January 2020</font>
       <font color="orangered"><br> ArtScience Museum </font>
       <br>
-      <br>Celebrate this festive season with a special interactive installation in Future World: Where Art Meets Science - Sketch Christmas!
+      <br>Celebrate this festive season with a special interactive installation in <i>Future World: Where Art Meets Science</i> - Sketch Christmas!
 Colour a building, a car or Santa Claus and watch them magically come to life in a fictitious Christmas town with local landmarks like ArtScience Museum, the Merlion and the Singapore Flyer.
       <font color="orangered"><b><br><a href="https://www.marinabaysands.com/artsciencemuseum">Find out more.</a></b></font>
       <br>
       <br>